 Well-reasoned, easy to read pop social science.
 Relevant to everyone from community organizers to HR directors, from first responders to UN diplomats.

 Dinner: Changing the Game

 By Melissa Clark

-Now that a McKinsey consultant recommend substituting “a recipe” for “a plan”, I can now justify using good cook books on this list too.
-One favorite is “Pork Scaloppini with sage, black pepper and apples”!
+Now that a McKinsey consultant recommended substituting “a recipe” for “a plan”, I can justify using cook books on this list too.
+One favorite is “Pork Scaloppini with Sage, Black Pepper and Apples”!

 Missed Part 1?
 Check it out here.